 - When reaching out with your pitch, after explaining why your guest would be a great fit for their audience, offer to work with the producer or host to build out the segment.
 This allows you to have creative control on behalf of your client and helps out a busy producer by taking the work off their plate.

 - Broadcast pitching is often timely.
-We recently took the angle of ‘spring cleaning your self-care routine’ when pitching our guest.
+We recently took the angle of ‘spring cleaning your self-care routine’ when pitching our potential guest.
 Right away it helps us build a theme from the idea of spring cleaning that is timely and relevant.

 - Beware network rivalries.
 Don’t pitch the Today Show by sending a clip of your client on Good Morning America.
 In the same token, if you are pitching ABC’s regional morning show in Dallas, don’t send a clip of your client on Fox Dallas because they are directly competing for audience share.
 You can however send ABC Dallas a clip of your client as a guest on Fox in another region.